-The Elderflower Martini, a simple concoction of vodka, St Germain and Luxardo Liqueurs makes for one incredible Martini.
-This drink came about because I love the bottle that St. Germain liqueur comes in.
+My Elderflower Martini, a simple concoction of vodka, St Germain and Luxardo Liqueurs makes for one incredible Martini.
+The Elderflower Martini came about because I love the bottle that St. Germain liqueur comes in.
 It’s gorgeous and I wanted to make something special with it, as it were, I was tasting the individual ingredients, St Germain, Luxardo, amongst others.
 And I decided that these would make a wonderfully fragrant and drinkable Martini.
-I personally prefer to drink a dry gin Martini on the rocks, so I went ahead and served my Elderflower Martini on the rocks, in a tumbler, with a simple lemon garnish, haha, well maybe not that simple of a garnish, but you get the drift.
+I personally prefer to drink a dry gin martini on the rocks, so I went ahead and served my Elderflower Martini on the rocks, in a tumbler, with a simple lemon garnish, haha, well maybe not that simple of a garnish, but you get the drift.

 So, anyway, sorry for the rant…